 \section{Conclusion}

-In this letter, we have demonstrated that the Ellis \& Baldwin formula can be generalized to any class of light sources, regardless of their spectral shape or luminosity distribution, provided the coefficients $x$ and $\alpha$ are appropriately redefined.
-This result is essential for addressing the cosmic dipole anomaly, as it shows that sources with more complex spectral profile than power laws such as galaxies in the near-infrared or visible light can in principle be used to measure our velocity relative to the CRF with photometric surveys.
-Upcoming large scale photometric surveys such as LSST \citep{ivezic_lsst_2019} or Euclid \citep{euclid_collaboration_euclid_2025} will provide us with the opportunity to apply the Ellis and Baldwin test to such data.
+In this paper, we have demonstrated that the Ellis and Baldwin formula can be generalized to any class of light sources, regardless of their spectral shape or luminosity distribution, provided that the coefficients $x$ and $\alpha$ are appropriately redefined.
+We also showed that the impact of an emission line on the effective spectral index is negligible under the condition that this line is thin and small enough.
+This result is essential for addressing the cosmic dipole anomaly, as it shows that sources, such as galaxies with more complex spectral profiles than power laws in the near-infrared or visible light, can in principle be used to measure our velocity relative to the CRF with photometric surveys.
+Upcoming large-scale photometric surveys such as LSST \citep{ivezic_lsst_2019} or Euclid \citep{euclid_collaboration_euclid_2025} will provide us with the opportunity to apply the Ellis and Baldwin test to such data.

-We have also shown that, in the specific case of quasars, using spectra from AKARI, the resulting effective coefficient $\alpha$ within the CatWISE ${\rm W1}$ band is generally consistent with the value obtained by fitting the spectrum with a pure power law.
-Moreover, we find that the procedure used in \citep{secrest_test_2021}, which relies only on the ${\rm W1}$ and ${\rm W2}$ magnitudes, may only slightly underestimate the true spectral index by up to $\sim 0.16$.
-Still, this difference is not sufficient to significantly alter the conclusions of this work, that has shown that the quasar dipole is a factor of $\sim2$ larger than the kinematic dipole expectation.
+We also showed that, in the specific case of quasars, when using spectra from AKARI, the resulting effective coefficient $\alpha$ within the CatWISE ${\rm W1}$ band is generally consistent with the value obtained by fitting the spectrum with a pure power law.
+Moreover, we find that the procedure used in \citep{secrest_test_2021}, which relies only on ${\rm W1}$ and ${\rm W2}$ magnitudes, may only slightly underestimate the true spectral index by up to $\sim 0.16$.
+Still, this difference is not sufficient to significantly alter the conclusions of this work, which shows that the quasar dipole is a factor of $\sim2$ greater than the kinematic dipole expectation.
 Nevertheless, the limited number of available quasar spectra in this band prevents us from drawing definitive conclusions on this point.
 In the future, this issue may be clarified using spectroscopic libraries from missions such as SPHEREx \citep{crill_spherex_2020}.